Undergraduate Credit-Hour Based Academic Policies and Procedures

 The action of dismissal will be placed on the official transcript.
 A student who has been dismissed will be administratively withdrawn from the university at the end of the current enrolled session and may not continue coursework.

 A student has the right to appeal within 30 days of notification of the academic dismissal decision.
 If currently enrolled in a course, a student has 30 days from the end of the course to appeal the academic dismissal decision.
 Appeal decisions will only be considered if there is relevant information that was not available at the time of the decision or if procedures were not followed in accordance with Brandman academic policy/guidelines.
 It is not a reconsideration of the merits of the decision.
 The appeal decision will be rendered by the Office of the Executive Vice Chancellor of Academic Affairs.
 The appeal decision will be final and binding.

 Academic Probation and Dismissal policies are separate from and in addition to policies governing dismissal for violating academic integrity or dismissal for inappropriate student behavior.

-Students seeking to be readmitted may do so after one year by requesting to the appropriate School Dean and submit a new application.
+Students seeking to be readmitted may do so after one year by submitting a written request to the appropriate School Dean and submit a new application.
 The School Dean will make the re-admission decision.
 All students who return after academic dismissal will be placed in a probation status.

 Veteran and Active Duty Military Students: see Military and Veterans Services section of the catalog regarding academic probation and dismissal.